-1.4 Post-Installation Tasks
+1.4 Post-installation tasks

 Post-installation instructions have been broken down by feature.
-References to the "LISTSERV configuration" correspond to SITE.CFG under Windows, SITE_CONFIG.DAT under OpenVMS and go.user for unix systems.
-Do not forget to export configuration variables under unix.
+References to the "LISTSERV configuration" correspond to SITE.CFG under Windows, and go.user for unix systems.

+Note: Do not forget to export configuration variables under unix.